Hendrick's Gin Facts, Prices, & Different Expressions

 Botanicals in the Gin

-The known botanicals are angelica root, caraway seeds, chamomile, coriander seeds, cubeb pepper berries, elderflower, lemon peels, meadowsweet, orange peels, and orris root.
+The known botanicals are angelica root, caraway seeds, chamomile, coriander seeds, cubeb pepper berries, elderflower, lemon peel, meadowsweet, orange peel, and orris root.

 After distillation and blending, the essences of rose and cucumber are added to the mixture.
 This edition of the signature flavors rounds off the spirit.

-Best Tonic Water in a Gin & Tonic
+Best Tonic Water in a Hendrick's Gin & Tonic

 In a G&T, we recommend Fever-Tree Indian Tonic Water.
 This excellent tonic water has subtle citrus aromas and helps Hendrick's Gin to unfold its full potential.
 A pleasant bitter note in the finish makes the combination a perfect match in a Gin & Tonic.